Super Simple Chocolate Truffles

 Simple Chocolate Truffles

 Whip the melted chocolate into the cream cheese.
-I was able to easily incorporate it by just using a spoon but you would also use an electric mixer to make sure all the chocolate is mixed in and there are no large pieces of plain cream cheese left.
+I could easily incorporate it by just using a spoon, but you would also use an electric mixer to make sure all the chocolate is mixed in, and there are no large pieces of plain cream cheese left.

 Simple Chocolate Truffles

-Using a small cookie scoop (or just a spoon), drop spoonfuls of the mixture onto a cookie sheet that is covered in waxed paper.
+Using a small cookie scoop (or just a tablespoon), drop spoonfuls of the chocolate mixture onto a cookie sheet covered in waxed paper or parchment paper.
 Place this pan in the fridge and let the balls chill for a few hours until they are hardened.

 Simple Chocolate Truffles